krychkarol/brodacz-ecommerce-store/README.md

-# Brodacz - E-Commerce Store
+# Brodacz - E Commerce Store

 ## General info
 This project is a MERN website for an online store application